rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/21_bandit21.md

 *`Usage: ./suconnect <portnumber>`*
 *`This program will connect to the given port on localhost using TCP.
 If it receives the correct password from the other side, the next password is transmitted back.`*

 So there are a couple steps needed to accomplish this.
 First, we need to set the localhost to listen on a port that we specify; next, we need to connect to that port using the setuid binary.
-Since this requires having two commands running simultaneously, this is an excellent use-case for tmux, a terminal multiplexer, which allows us to have two separate terminal emulators running in one terminal window:
+Since this requires having two commands running simultaneously, this is an excellent use-case for tmux, a terminal multiplexer, which allows us to have two separate terminal panes running in one terminal emulator window:

 **`bandit20@bandit:~$ tmux`**